FactFiber/devspace-nginx-auth-jwt/README.md

 ```
 The service will read the key from the environment variable `SECRET`.

-### Claims
+### Required claims

-Claims can either be statically set, as in the above example, or passed via query string parameters.
+The body of the jwt contains claims, either in the form `foo: bar` (string claim) or `foo: [bar1, bar2]` (array of string claim).
+Jwt validation checks the actual claims against required claims.
+Required claims required can either be statically set, as in the above example, or passed via query string parameters.
 The `claimsSource` configuration parameter controls which mode the server operates in, and can be either `static` or `queryString`.
 Further examples of the two modes are given below.

+In either case, the required claims are pairs `key=value`.
+In
+the case of duplicate keys, the actual claims must have all values.
+In the case of multiple keys, the actual claims must match the
+claim in one key group.
+To match, for string claims, the actual
+value must be an exact match with the required value.
+For array of
+string claims, the array must contain the matching element.

 ### Static